Voice of Music: History

 First and foremost, V-M was a record changer and tape deck supplier (less the electronics) to dozens of familiar brand names of their day, such as Zenith and Motorola to name only two.
 V-M Corporation, from the late 1950s through 1968, was the world's largest record changer manufacturer.
 During the peak years of record changer production, V-M Corporation produced more record changers than all other record changer manufacturers combined.
 In the early 1960s, V-M Corporation advertisements were placed in an audio magazine, stating this fact.
 Also, in this advertisement, V-M listed their original equipment manufacturers, (customers), by name.
 BSR Ltd, a British record changer manufacturer, in the 1970s, copied the format of this ad.
 V-M produced over three million record changers in 1966.
 By 1969, BSR had surpassed V-M Corporation in record changer production to become the world's largest manufacturer of record changers.
 In several countries, V-M record changers were produced under license.
-Telefunken, of then West Germany, was an example, of one such manufacturer signing a licensing agreement with V-M Corporation, to utilize their record changer technology.
+Telefunken, of then West Germany, was one such manufacturer signing a licensing agreement with V-M Corporation to utilize their record changer technology.
 JVC is known to have produced a copy of the V-M 1200 series without a license.

-Large record-changer production volumes helped V-M keep its own Voice of Music brand profitable for many years.
-After 1965, the trend became clear that American audio companies were going out of business or shifting production overseas.
+Large record changer production volumes helped V-M keep its own Voice of Music brand profitable for many years.
+After 1965, American audio companies began going out of business or shifting production overseas.
 As V-M's record changer volumes declined, it became difficult for the company to remain profitable.
 Retailing began to change from small "mom and pop" stores (V-M's strength) to large electronics retailers where V-M was under-represented.
-At the end of 1972 year, V-M quit offering console stereos and terminated all tape recorder models, for sale to retail customers, with the exception of an eight-track player.
-At the end of 1974 year, all other remaining retail products, except record changers, were discontinued.
+At the end of 1972, V-M quit offering console stereos and terminated all tape recorder model sales to retail customers, with the exception of an eight-track player.
+At the end of 1974, all remaining retail products, except record changers, were discontinued.
 After 1974, V-M record changers were the only consumer product sold to the retail market as components.
-Record changers continued to be sold to original equipment manufacturers up to the bankruptcy, in mid-July, 1977.
+Record changers continued to be sold to original equipment manufacturers up to the bankruptcy in mid-July, 1977.
 Cassette decks still produced, after leaving the retail consumer market, were highly specialized professional units.
 Some of the companies that bought these professional cassette decks were New Century Education Corporation, Beltone, and Terra Technology.
 V-M also did contract engineering projects for various manufacturers, along with some assembly projects for outside companies.
 For the December 1976 Christmas Season, V-M assembled an electronic ping pong game for Factory Direct Marketing.

+Bankruptcy

-V-M filed for bankruptcy in mid July 1977 when a power failure in New York City prevented a wire transfer of critically needed funds.
+V-M filed for bankruptcy in mid-July 1977 when a power failure in New York City prevented a wire transfer of critically needed funds.